 Your application form will be saved automatically when you use the menu in the left-hand column to move to different sections of the form.

 4. Don't wait to submit your application

-Once you have filled in all the mandatory fields and uploaded the mandatory attachments, you may submit your application.
+You may submit your application once you have filled in all the mandatory fields and uploaded the attachments.

-We recommend that you do this at the earliest possible date, well in advance of the application submission deadline.
-You may reopen, revise and resubmit your grant application multiple times before the deadline expires.
-The Research Council does not have access to the grant application until the deadline has expired, so it is the last submitted version of the application that is sent for processing.
+We recommend doing this as soon as possible, well before the application submission deadline.
+You may reopen, revise, and resubmit your grant application multiple times before the deadline expires.
+The Research Council does not have access to the grant application until the deadline has passed, so the last submitted version of the application is sent for processing.

 Please note that the following types of grant applications may only be submitted once:

 - applications to calls for proposals with open-ended deadlines;